bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 47°
-- moderate rainmist
+- mistlight rain
 - 85% humidity
 - 7 mph wind
-- 1.27 inches of precipitation in the past 24 hours
+- 1.36 inches of precipitation in the past 24 hours

 ## Temperature History